IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

    that will make it easier to identify a particular controlled vocabulary item to assign to a given custom field.
 In the Values field enter the controlled vocabulary values that you want to make available to users for a study field.
-Use the plus and minus buttons to add or subtract values from the list.
+Here you can submit an entire list of terms at once.
+Use the "add" and "remove" buttons to add or subtract values from the list.
 You may also copy and paste a list of values separated by carriage returns.
 #.
 After you complete entry of values, click Save to create the
    controlled vocabulary.